Nielsenfam/7080g-Pico-LTE-Test/README.md

 Setup:

-Copy tsconfig-template.py to tsconfig.py and edit to include Thingspeak secrets and other configations
+Copy tsconfig-template.py to tsconfig.py and edit to include Thingspeak secrets and other configurations